Awards to

 This Livermore-Amador Symphony Association Award is named in honor of

-Music Director Emeritus Arthur P. Barnes.
+past Music Director Arthur P. Barnes.

 John H. Green Memorial Award